+What is fog computing?
 The concept of fog computing was developed to combat the latency issues that affect a centralized cloud computing system.
-The boom of consumer and commercial IoT devices and technologies has put a strain on cloud computing resources.
+The boom of consumer and commercial IoT devices and technologies has put a strain on cloud resources.
 The cloud, which is the data center, is too far away from the data source (IoT devices); sending information and data to the data center for analysis results in a latency that undermines the agility of IoT technologies.

 Fog computing can optimize data analytics by storing information closer to the data source for real-time analysis.
+This works in tandem with edge computing.
 Data can still be sent to the cloud for long-term storage and analysis that doesn’t require immediate action.
-Let’s get a better understanding of the underlying principles behind fog computing and see the ways it can benefit large, dispersed networks.
+Let’s get a better understanding of the underlying principles behind fog computing and see the ways it can help large, dispersed networks process data.

-Fog computing works by utilizing local devices termed fog nodes.
-Data is captured by IoT beacons.
+Fog computing works by utilizing local devices termed fog nodes and edge devices.
+Raw data is captured by IoT beacons.
 This data is sent to a fog node close to the data source.
-This data is analyzed locally by the fog node, filtered, and then sent to the cloud for long-term storage if necessary.
-Fog node devices can be several different types of device, including:
+This data is analyzed locally, filtered, and then sent to the cloud for long-term storage if necessary.
+Edge devices can be several different types of device, including:

 - Embedded servers

-The potential benefits of fog computing applications are plentiful.
+The potential benefits of a decentralized computing structure are plentiful.
 However, a good example to illustrate the importance of rapid data analysis is alarm status.
 Many security systems rely on IoT technology to detect break-ins, theft, etc., and notify the authorities.
 If the alarm warning triggered by the IoT security system needs to be sent all the way to the data center to be analyzed and acted on, it could act too late, rendering the entire IoT security system more or less useless.

 The Benefits of Fog Computing

 The main benefits of fog computing come down to increasing the efficiency of an organization’s computing resources and computing structure.
-In many organizations, especially large ones, a lot of key information is generated at the network edge.
-Fog computing applications can benefit more than data analytics-related processes.
-Below are some of the key benefits of fog computing.
+In many organizations, especially large ones, a lot of key information is generated at the edge of the network.
+Edge computing applications can benefit more than data analytics-related processes.
+Below are some of the key benefits of establishing a fog computing architecture.

-We’ve already highlighted the latency issues that plague cloud computing in large networks.
+We’ve already highlighted the latency issues that plague network connections in large cloud computing networks.
 Fog computing eliminates the need to send data to the cloud to be processed.
 Removing the issues of cloud latency from your data processes makes them more efficient.
-The cloud can still be utilized for data storage, but you don’t need to rely on cloud computing for processing too.
+The cloud can still be utilized for data storage, but you don’t need to rely on the cloud for processing too.
 Latency issues may not be a major factor in your organization, but for others, they could cause serious issues and damages.

-Cloud computing requires a ton of bandwidth, especially if you have an organization’s worth of IoT devices and technologies communicating with the cloud and sending data back and forth.
-You can increase your computing power by eliminating constant cloud communication.
+Cloud computing requires a ton of network bandwidth, especially if you have an organization’s worth of IoT devices and technologies communicating with the cloud and sending data back and forth.
+You can increase your computing power by eliminating constant cloud communication and handling data locally.
 Your devices and network will perform better with a reduction in the bandwidth being used by cloud computing.

-Fog computing relies on decentralized fog nodes instead of a centralized cloud.
+Fog networking relies on a network of connected devices instead of a centralized cloud.
 This means you can distribute your network across a wider range of locations than cloud or traditional computer networking.
 Decentralized networks lead to better User Experiences for end-users in your distributed network.
 Fog computing allows your organization to get better computing power out of remote, distributed locations than any other networking solution.

 This is closely related to the ability to distribute network resources to a wide range of locations and users.
-However, fog computing is also flexible because it can be quickly scaled up or down depending on the needs of your organization.
+However, fog networking is also flexible because it can be quickly scaled up or down depending on the needs of your organization.
 You can always add, remove, or move fog nodes as needed to meet the current needs and challenges of your organization.
-Fog computing gives you the ability to move your computing resources as they are needed.
+Fog computing facilitates the ability to move your computing resources as they are needed.

 Real-Time Data Analysis